Laguna Band Saws Reviewed - Complete Lineup From 14|12, 14BX, 18BX & Industrial Models

 - Table tilt: -6 degree, 45 degree positive

 - Hi/Low anodized aluminum fence: 22-1/2” x 5-3/4” x ½”

 - Base dimensions: 27” x 20”

 - Overall dimensions: 36” x 30”

 - Weight: 410; ship weight: 460

 The 18BX Verdict

 The 18 BX and comparable 18CX are great tools.
 These saws are some of the top sellers in the category.
-The only comparable saws are the Jet’s and Lagunas that sell for 25 – 40% more.
+The only comparable ones are the Jet’s and Lagunas that sell for 25 – 40% more.

 Laguna LT18 Resaw Master

 Laguna LT 24x17